ST. JOHN SCHOLA

 Although there are many recordings made in recording studios, or sometimes in larger churches or monasteries with professional or dedicated choirs, there are few, if any, recordings made by the average small lay choir, chanting what can actually be attempted in the smaller churches, chapels, and oratories, to which the Sacred Chant can be a great addition in the traditional Roman liturgy, not as mere secular performance, but in the actual religious setting for which it was composed, the Traditional Latin Mass and Divine Office of the classical Roman Rite.

-The St. John Schola is, therefore, recording a CD series consisting of live recordings of the type of chant pieces that may be used at traditional churches and chapels.
+The St. John Schola is, therefore, recording in the universal MP3 audio format a series consisting of live recordings of the type of chant pieces that may be used at traditional churches and chapels.
 It makes no pretense to being professional, but to what is achievable, with a little work, by the average small lay choir.
 Our hope is that this series will serve as a practical guide for the wider use of Gregorian chant in the traditional Roman Catholic liturgy.
 Supporting music sheets and booklets are available to accompany the recordings and aid small choirs in using Gregorian chant for the traditional liturgy.

-For ordering and descriptive information on our CD series, see A Traditional Chapel Sings Gregorian Chant.
+For ordering and descriptive information on our MP3 series, see A Traditional Chapel Sings Gregorian Chant.

 Volume I: Christmas Matins of the Divine Office-An Abridgement (December 2006)